thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 I can promise you that, each column of your data frames is a `Vector{Any}`, yes, not its actual type.
-You may prefer to calculate the type of a column using the common super type of all elements, but there are 2 problems if you try this:
+You may prefer to calculate the type of a column using the common super type of all elements, but there are two problems if you try this:

 - If the column is empty, emmmm...
 - Calculating the super type of all elements is very slow!